karimnaaji/vectiler/README.md

     --append                   Append the obj to an existing obj file (0) --buildings                Whether to export building geometry (1) --buildingsExtrusionScale  Building height scale factor (1.0)
-    --terrain                  Generate terrain elevation topography (0)
+    --buildingsHeight          The height at which building should be extruded (if no height data is available) (0.0) --terrain                  Generate terrain elevation topography (0)
     --terrainSubdivision       Terrain mesh subdivision (64)
     --terrainExtrusionScale    Terrain mesh extrusion scale (1.0)